The Lottery To See Synchronous Fireflies in the Smoky Mountains – 2025

 The mating season, lasting 2-3 weeks, varies annually based on weather conditions.

-Peak activity has ranged from late May to mid-June.
-This can be changed based on rain and temperature, with the best viewing on misty evenings or when the temperature is above 50º Fahrenheit.
+Peak activity typically ranges from late May to mid-June, which can vary based on rain and temperature.
+The best viewing occurs on misty evenings or when the temperature is above 50º Fahrenheit.

 Viewing Etiquette